sls1j/caveSpy/Readme.md

 ## Release [1.1.0.1](http://sls1j.ddns.net/bin/CaveSpy-1.1.0.1.zip)
 Fixed bugs in the hole filling algorithm, the elevation coloring, and added a geometric filter command to the scripting language.
+Added the beginning of the reference guide to the scripting language.
+See Commands.md

 ## Release [1.1.0.0](http://sls1j.ddns.net/bin/CaveSpy-1.1.0.0.zip)
 Reworks much of the code to add a lisp based scripting engine.
 This is because the commandline options were getting overwhelming.
 The scripting is